-Some recent studies employed similar statistical quantifiers aiming at predicting the most-probable model of diffusion using the time series from various SPT-experiments as input signals12,37,50,51,54,56,65,77,97.
-The "best" model of diffusion has to accommodate various features of tracer motion often observed in SPT-experiments, such as anomalous, nonergodic, non-Gaussian, and (possibly) ageing features of diffusion.
-Physically, such a model should reflect the underlying transport features and particletrapping mechanisms by the medium.
-The models of continuous-time random walks, fractional Brownian motion, generalized Langevin equation motion, multi-state diffusion, and diffusing-diffusivity models have been proposed (among others) as-sometimes conflicting-candidates for rationalizing experimental SPT observations $^{12,39}$ $^{41,43,45,50,51,54,65,71,90,95,98-101}$ .
-In addition to ensemble-averaged properties, some singletrajectory-based quantifiers were also proposed recently for confident selection, validation and discrimination of different anomalous diffusion models (see Ref. for the sample characteristic function, mixing and ergodicity estimators).
-We also emphasize here the recent powerspectral-density approach of Ref. that was successfully applied to the experimental data of vacuole diffusion inside AC cells.
+Some recent studies employed similar statistical quantifiers aiming at predicting the most-probable model of diffusion using the time series from various SPT-experiments as input signals.12 ,51,54,56,65,77,97 The "best" model of diffusion has to accommodate various features of tracer motion often observed in SPTexperiments, such as anomalous, non-ergodic, non-Gaussian, and (possibly) aging features of diffusion.
+Physically, such a model should reflect the underlying transport features and particletrapping mechanisms imposed by the medium.
+The models of continuous-time random walks, fractional Brownian motion, generalized Langevin equation motion, multi-state diffusion, and diffusing-diffusivity have been proposed (among others) assometimes conflicting-candidates for rationalizing experimen--41,43,45,50,51,54,65,71,90,95,98-101 In addition to tal SPT observations. ensemble-averaged properties, some single-trajectory-based quantifiers were also proposed recently for confident selection, validation, and discrimination of different anomalous diffusion models (see Ref.
+101 for the sample characteristic function, mixing, and ergodicity estimators).
+We also emphasize here the recent powerspectral-density approach of Ref.
+22 that was successfully applied to the experimental data of vacuole diffusion inside AC cells.

 For instance, our recent Bayesian analysis demonstrated that SPT trajectories of tracer particles in polymeric mucin gels may be well mimicked by Brownian or fractional Brownian type of motion.
-The spread of individual $\delta_i^2(\Delta)$ trajectories observed for an ensemble of tracers should then be accounted for in the analysis via additional inter-relations between certain diffusive characteristics.
-These can be, e.g., the distribution of and the correlations between the values of the diffusion coefficient and scaling exponent, such as those observed in Figs. S9 and 5.
+The spread of individual $\overline{\delta_i^2}(\Delta)$ trajectories observed for an ensemble of tracers should then be accounted for in the analysis via additional inter-relations between certain diffusive characteristics.
+These can be, e.g., the distribution of and the correlations between the values of the diffusion coefficient and scaling exponent, such as those observed in Fig. 19 in the Appendix and Fig. 5.
 These dependencies reflect the impact of physical interactions and processes at play for a given system.

-Generally, mathematical models of different degree of complexity may be proposed to describe experimental SPT observations.
+Generally, mathematical models of different degrees of complexity may be proposed to describe experimental SPT observations.
 Ideally, the principles of Bayesian statistics and Occam's razor should be employed77,102-104 to rank plausible theoretical models.
-Specifically, models with excessive numbers of parameters or parameterdistribution embeddings should be penalized (despite better data fits they might produce).
-As another extreme, choosing a physically simplistic model often results in neglecting important biological details of the system, so that vital dependencies on tunable experimental parameters cannot be captured, for instance.
+Specifically, models with excessive numbers of parameters or parameter-distribution embeddings should be penalized (despite better data fits they might produce).
+As another extreme, choosing a physically simplistic model often results in neglecting important biological details of the system so that vital dependencies on tunable experimental parameters cannot be captured, for instance.

-Statistical diffusion models of hierarchical nature such as superstatistics90,93,105,106-can also be proposed, in which the dynamics of model parameters on multiple scales in space and time gets superposed or convoluted with the original propagator of a given model of diffusion.
-The mathematically powerful concepts of superstatistics-although offering fits to the observed behaviors of, e.g., P(x, t) and the TAMSDs-may, however, still lack a clear physical rationale for the observed behavior, see the examples in Ref..
-Similar caution is required when providing physical interpretations of SPT observations using the concepts of ensemble-distributed, time-local, and time-random or diffusing model parameters, such as diffusing diffusivity54,71,88,90,107.
-Heterogeneous diffusion74,87,99,102,108,109-as a superposi-
+Statistical diffusion models of hierarchical nature-such as superstatistics90,93,105,106-can also be proposed, in which the dynamics of model parameters on multiple scales in space and time gets superposed or convoluted with the original propagator of a given model of diffusion.
+The mathematically powerful concepts of superstatistics-although offering fits to the observed behaviors of, e.g., P(x, t) and the TAMSDs-may, however, still lack a clear physical rationale for the observed behavior; see the examples in Ref.
+102. Similar caution is required when providing physical interpretations of SPT observations using the concepts of ensemble-distributed, time-local, and time-random or diffusing model parameters, such as diffusing diffusivity.54,71,88,90,107 Heterogeneous diffusion74,87,99,102,108,109-as a superposition of simple ergodic diffusion with distributed model parameters-can be also of relevance for the current data.
+Such a hierarchical embedding of distributions of parameters into a standard diffusion model can give rise, e.g., to a multitude of non-Gaussian density-distribution functions.